mamonaco1973/mycorpus-docs/admin-guide.md

 updates the CONFIG record in DynamoDB, resets token counters to zero, and resets the token tracking mode to shared.

+### Downgrade behavior

+Switching to a lower-paid tier (e.g. Business → Pro) via the Plan API purges all non-superadmin users from both Cognito and DynamoDB.
+Affected users must re-register under the new plan's lower user cap.
+Superadmin accounts are never affected by a purge.

+Downgrading to the free tier is not permitted through the Plan API.
+The free tier can only be reached by cancelling the subscription, which is handled outside the admin UI.

+### Free trial

+New deployments on the free tier start a 90-day trial period.
+The trial start date is recorded on first use and is not reset if the plan is later upgraded and downgraded back to free.
+When 15 or fewer days remain, the UI shows a warning banner.
+When the trial expires, the `trial_expired` flag is set and further usage is blocked until the deployment is upgraded to a paid tier.

 ---

 ## Branding and Settings